victoriademina/PaymentGateway/README.md

 ## Bonus Features

-### Data Validation
+### Data Validation.

+Example

-### Logging using Serilog
+### Logging using Serilog.

+Example

 ### Github Workflow CI

 This project is equipped with a continuous integration (CI) workflow that utilizes GitHub Actions to automate the building and testing of the .NET codebase with every commit.
-This workflow has been carefully crafted to ensure that the project's functionality and stability are maintained at all times.

 ### Dependabot

+Example

 ## License